Sundare sundaro ramah …… Sundare sundari katha……….

 Rama is beautiful, Sita is beautiful and the story is beautiful.

-After coronation of Sugreeva as the King of Vaanaras, Lord Srirama and Lakshmana spent four months during monsoon in Maalyavan parvath in Hampi, Karnataka.
+After coronation of Sugreeva as the King of Vaanaras, Lord Srirama and Lakshmana spent four months during monsoon in Malyavan parvath in Prasvanagiri in Hampi, Karnataka.

 Lord Srirama experienced unbearable pain due to separation from our mother Sitadevi.
 The Lord was worried about Sitadevi’s welfare and used to lament uncontrollably.